-In this guide, the two most important options are the /MT and /compress.
-The /MT enables Robocopy to transfer files in multithreaded mode.
+The two most important options in this guide are the “/MT” and “/compress.”
+The “/MT” enables Robocopy to transfer files in multithreaded mode.
 Usually, when you copy files on File Explorer, the process copies one file at a time.
 The multithreaded feature allows you to copy multiple files simultaneously, better utilizing the bandwidth and significantly speeding up the process.

 The command uses “16,” but you can specify a higher number.
 The only problem is that more processing power and bandwidth will be used when using higher numbers.
 If you have an older processor and an unreliable network connection, it might cause issues.
 As such, make sure to test the command before executing the command with a high number of threads.

-The /compress is a new option available on Windows 11 that enables “SMB compression.”
-The feature allows Robocopy to request file compression (if applicable) as they move from source to destination over the network, removing the need to compress files manually to reduce their size and then uncompress at the destination computer.
+The “/compress” is a new option available on Windows 11 that enables “SMB compression.”
+The feature allows Robocopy to request file compression (if applicable) as they move from source to destination over the network.
+It removes the need to compress files manually to reduce their size and then uncompress them at the destination computer.

 Since compressed files use less space and consume less network bandwidth, speeding up the transfer time.
-The only caveat is that “SMB compression” requires additional processor resources during the process.
+The only caveat is that “SMB compression” requires additional processor resources.

-The /compress option with Robocopy is more effective on networks using 1Gps Ethernet or Wi-Fi connections.
-Compression is unnecessary if you are transferring files over 100Gps connections, and sometimes, it may even take more time.
+The “/compress” option with Robocopy is more effective on networks using 1Gps Ethernet or Wi-Fi connections.
+Compression is unnecessary if you transfer files over 100Gps connections, and sometimes, it may take more time.